China's burgeoning economy

 Only fifteen years ago China was the 15th nation in the world by trade volume now it is second only to the U.S.A. and is on target to be the foremost trading nation in the next ten years.
 Growth rates are astronomical compared with other countries, in the four years 2003-2007 exports trebled.
 In the period between 1990 and 2007 exports went up twenty times (an average annual growth of about 20%) [GDP 1987 1,206; 2007 24,953 billion yuan].
 The bulk of the trade is with its neighbors on the Pacific coast.
 Investment in Africa has been a controversial development.
 China's central planning has identified that supply of food and raw materials will not meet domestic demand in the medium term, so the use of China's massive trade surplus is being used to snap up farmland and mines across Africa ➚.

-From the uniformity of China under Mao when even everyone's clothing was the same, modern China has developed a very unbalanced economy encompassing the obscenely rich and the starving poor.
+From the uniformity of China under Mao when even everyone's clothing was the same, modern China has developed an unbalanced economy encompassing the obscenely rich and the starving poor.
 Foreign aid is still received to alleviate poverty in remote Sichuan and Yunnan despite the abundant wealth elsewhere.
 The excesses of the billionaire élite are tolerated at present when everyone is seeing some improvement to their living standards and there is a dream of joining them.
 The constant supply of young, cheap workers from the rural provinces continues to drive the economy forward.
-People are keen to work hard to try to escape rural poverty.
+People are keen to work hard to try to escape poverty.
 If the growth rate should falter the state may find it hard to maintain control.
+China has seen the most dramatic rapid rise in living standards ever seen in known history.